MichaelZaniewski/Healthcare-Project/README.md

 The goal of this project is to leverage SQL to analyze utilization, length of stay, and payment behavior so leaders can improve capacity planning, streamline care pathways, and strengthen financial performance.

+Insights and recommendations are provided on the following key areas:

+- The relationships between condition, LOS, and total charge
+- Hospital and doctor efficiency in treating patients in terms of followup visits and 7-day bouncebacks
+- Insurance provider members performance: late payments, defaults
+- High and low risk financial exposure per condition and strategies for combating late payments
+- Reducing average LOS to improve operational efficiency, turnover, and revenue performance

 - EDA strategies in Excel and SQL used to inspect, clean, and quality-check the dataset can be found [here](https://github.com/MichaelZaniewski/Healthcare-Project/blob/main/Excel%20Cleaning%20%26%20EDA.md).
 - Targeted SQL queries used to answer business questions and extract insights can be found [here](https://github.com/MichaelZaniewski/Healthcare-Project/blob/main/SQL%20Queries%20%26%20Results.md).